-Jointly funding Open Access: KOALA at the SLUB
+A collectiv Open Access funding model: KOALA at the SLUB

 KOALA is the acronym for Building Consortial Open Access Solutions.
 This initiative gives libraries, research institutions, foundations, companies and individuals the opportunity to establish collaborative funding solutions for open access journals and book series based on fairness, transparency and reliability.

-In this way, participants can create a science-friendly alternative to the dominant APC and BPC models (Article and Book Processing Charges).
+In this way, participants establish a science-friendly alternative to the dominant APC and BPC models (Article and Book Processing Charges).
 Quality-assured Open Access publications in Diamond Open Access not only reduce financial barriers, but also enable universal access to scientific information.
-In the course of this, qualitative requirements are defined by minimum standards which editors and publishers of KOALA journals and book series undertake to comply with.
+Qualitative requirements are defined by minimum standardswhich the editors and publishers of KOALA journals and book series commit to fulfil.

-In 2024, the KOALA model developed by the Technische Informationsbibliothek (TIB) Hannover and the Communication, Information and Media Centre (KIM) of the University of Konstanz will be piloted as KOALA-SLUB at the SLUB Dresden in order to establish funding for 11 journals, grouped into 3 subject-specific journal bundles.
+In 2024, the KOALA model developed by the Technische Informationsbibliothek (TIB) Hannover and the Communication, Information and Media Centre (KIM) of the University of Konstanz has been piloted as KOALA-SLUB at the SLUB Dresden in order to establish funding for 11 journals, grouped into 3 subject-specific journal bundles.

-By contributing to the funding, you can ensure that the publications of these journals can be published as open access without having to charge authors publication costs or fees for reading access.
-In this way, you can make a valuable contribution to an open access culture.
+With their financial contribution the participants ensure that these journals are published open access without having to charge authors publication costs or fees for reading access.
+In this way the participants make a valuable contribution to an open access culture.

 Product data sheet with detailed information.